kragen/dernocua/text/its-ddt.md

     ILOPR; 100>>0   0/   0   0/   0
     100/   0   ∎

+As it happens, `/` actually uses the *last 18 bits* of the expression as the pointer, because the [PDP-10 used 18-bit addressing][12].
+The significance of this will be explored later.

+[12]: http://pdp10.nocrew.org/docs/instruction-set/pdp-10.html "PDP-10 machine language info file"

 ### Numeric display and label definition ###

 In this case, he types `.=` to ask for the value of `.`, the current